apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

 1. [Start the Drill shell]({{site.baseurl}}/docs/starting-drill-on-linux-and-mac-os-x/).
 2. [Start the Web Console]({{site.baseurl}}/docs/starting-the-web-console/).
-   The storage tab appears on the Web Console if you are [authorized]({{site.baseurl}}/docs/configuring-web-console-and-rest-api-security/) to view, update, or add storage plugins.
+   The Storage tab appears on the Web Console if you are [authorized]({{site.baseurl}}/docs/configuring-web-console-and-rest-api-security/) to view, update, or add storage plugins.
 3. On the Storage tab, enter a name in **New Storage Plugin**.
    Each configuration registered with Drill must have a distinct name.
 Names are case-sensitive.